isomorphic-software/smartclient-docs/classes/ResultTree.md

 To create a locally modifiable cache of records from a DataSource, you can use [DataSource.fetchData](DataSource.md#method-datasourcefetchdata) to retrieve a List of records which can be modified directly, or you can create a client-only [DataSource](DataSource.md#class-datasource) from the retrieved data to share a modifiable cache between several DataBoundComponents.

 ---
-## Attr: ResultTree.serverKeepParentsOnFilter

-### Description
-If true, indicates that your own server code will handle the complexities associated with the combination of [keepParentsOnFilter](#attr-resulttreekeepparentsonfilter) and [loadDataOnDemand](#attr-resulttreeloaddataondemand).
-If this flag is true and your server code does _not_ handle those complexities, the results are undefined, but most likely you will simply exclude non-matching parents if your tree is load-on-demand, which effectively means that filtering will be broken.

-If this flag is not set, SmartClient will use its own automatic client-driven algorithm to ensure that `keepParentsOnFilter` is honored on load-on-demand trees.
-See the `keepParentsOnFilter` overview for details

-**Flags**: IRW

----
 ## Attr: ResultTree.sendNullParentInLinkDataCriteria

 ### Description